Preventing Back Injury from Lifting

 Redesign your workspace to fit the employee

 Prevention sometimes requires you to reorder and reorganize your workspace to promote safety.
-You should aim to limit the chances for employees to overexert themselves by storing all heavy materials at ground level (or close to it).
-This protects employees from lifting injury by keeping them from unsafely pulling heavy boxes out from shelves that are high off the ground.
+You should aim to limit the chances for employees to overexert themselves by storing any heavy object at ground level (or close to it).
+This protects employees from a potential lifting injury by keeping them from unsafely pulling heavy boxes out from shelves that are high off the ground.

 You should also store all materials in smaller, lighter boxes to prevent improper lifting at all, even at ground level.